B Cell based Cross Blocking Assay Service

 Antibody-mediated Blocking Assay

-If an antibody binds to an antigen and blocks other antibodies or receptor proteins binding to the antigen, it is called a blocking antibody.
+If an antibody binds to an antigen and blocks other antibodies or receptor proteins from binding to the antigen, it is called a blocking antibody.
 Therefore, a blocking assay is also called an antibody competition assay.
 Cross blocking assays are usually used for antibody classification based on epitope specificity.
 The blocking function is also applied to control allergic disorders.
-Therefore, Cross blocking assay is functional to identify human monoclonal antibodies with broad and synergistic neutral functions against various infections.
+Therefore, cross blocking assay is functional to identify human monoclonal antibodies with broad and synergistic neutralizing functions against various infections.

 -

-The competition ELISA assay.
-The peptides are immobilized on the plate, and the first native unlabeled mAbs/receptors are added to the plate at saturating titters.
+The peptides are immobilized on the plate, and the first native unlabeled mAbs/receptors are added to the plate at saturating titers.
 Next, the other labeled mAbs diluted to serial concentrations are added to the same wells.
-After inoculation, the peptide-labeled mAbs complex is detected by color reaction.
+After inoculation, the peptide-labeled mAbs complex is detected by a color reaction.
 The blocking rate is calculated by comparing OD in the presence and absence of competitor mAbs.

-Fig.4 Illustration of the competitive ELISA assay for cross blocking.2
+Fig.1 Illustration of the competitive ELISA assay for cross blocking.
+1, 4

 -